Adriano Fagiolini

 Department of Engineering, University of Palermo (UNIPA), Italy

-Head of Research Lab at Mobile & Intelligent Robots @ Panormus Laboratory (MIRPALab)
+Head of the Research Lab Mobile & Intelligent Robots @ Panormus Laboratory (MIRPAlab)

 Local Contact Person